a-amme/infection-model-project/README.md

     The cells in this model alert one another to the presence of the virus by releasing interferons.
-The interferon-releasing process within the cell is accelerated when the cell detects extracellular interferon, and this detection is accomplished by the molecule STAT, which ``activated'' and becomes STATP upon interaction with interferon.
+The interferon-releasing process within the cell is accelerated when the cell detects extracellular interferon, and this detection is accomplished by the molecule STAT, which "activates" and becomes STATP upon interaction with interferon.
     Increase STAT activation by a factor of 100 and compare the infection outcomes.
 What is the difference?
 Why?
   </li>